 There is no cure for gout.
-However, a combination of medications and home remedies, such as staying hydrated and applying ice, may help to keep gout in remission.
+However, a combination of medications, home remedies, and self-care strategies, such as staying hydrated and applying ice, may help to keep gout in remission.

 Gout is a form of inflammatory arthritis that causes pain and discomfort, often in the toes, ankles, and knees.
 Making dietary changes can help people reduce their purine levels and the likelihood of having a gout flare.